Leveraging Neural Graph Compilers in Machine Learning Research for Edge-Cloud Systems: Evaluation

 We implement a physical testbed with relevant specifications summarized in \Cref{tab:testbed_hw}.

-For clarity, we will refer to Server 1 and Server 2 as “GPU” and “Xeon” respectively, i.e., the chip we compile for and run the neural network on.
-The Orin Nano uses \texttt{Jetpack 6.2}, which is based on \texttt{Ubuntu 22.04}.
+For clarity, we will refer to Server 1 and Server 2 as “GPU” and “Xeon” respectively, i.e., the chip on which we compile and run the neural network.
+The Orin Nano uses \texttt{JetPack 6.2}, which is based on \texttt{Ubuntu 22.04}.
 Hence, the other devices use \texttt{Ubuntu 22.04 LTS} with Linux kernel version 5.15.
 We prioritize consistency over using the latest versions. \Cref{tab:library_versions} reports the oldest versions installed on the devices.